 - we connected through some stretches and movement;

 - we spoke about the weather and the impact that this might have on our choices outside;

 - we showed some documentation from the previous day and discussed it together to help students plan for their time outdoors;

 - and we showed and spoke about a few new provocations (usually in the forms of videos or photographs) to help inspire new learning for the day.
 These provocations often connected with play from the previous day, so they could also help with extending this play.

-While this time outside has often been a positive experience for our students and for us, this past school year was probably the first time that it rarely, if ever, resulted in dysregulation.
-Regardless of the temperature.
-Regardless of the environment.
-Regardless of the choices.
-Thinking about Stuart Shanker‘s focus on why, we have to wonder, what made this year different?
-Maybe the key to calm interactions and play outside were the choices that we made inside first.
+This time outside has often been a positive experience for our students and for us.
+This past school year in particular was probably the first time that it rarely, if ever, resulted in dysregulation.
+Regardless of the temperature, the environment, the choices.
+Considering Stuart Shanker‘s focus on why, we wonder.
+What made this year different?
+Maybe the key to calm interactions and play outside were the choices we made inside first.

 - By inviting students to move and stretch along with us, did this help connect us as a class?
 We know that Self-Reg begins with relationships.
 Even hearing the interactions during these movements, shows these relationships.
 And while everyone was invited and encouraged to participate, some did not, and that was okay.
 Maybe these children needed something different, which could be indicative of the “self” component of Self-Reg.

 - By addressing the weather, did this give students more control over their choices outside and what they needed to stay comfortable?
 While we always spoke about the weather in the classroom, families also spoke about it at home.
 Children began to bring items that would keep them dry and comfortable outside, be it an extra sweater or boots, or even a hat.
 By planning with the weather in mind, wet or cold days were no longer dysregulating for kids.